Aliases for CKMT1A Gene

 GeneCards Summary for CKMT1A Gene

 CKMT1A (Creatine Kinase, Mitochondrial 1A) is a Protein Coding gene.
-Diseases associated with CKMT1A include Prostate Rhabdomyosarcoma and Dressler's Syndrome.
-Among its related pathways are Metabolism and Arginine and proline metabolism.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
+Diseases associated with CKMT1A include Mitochondrial Complex V Deficiency, Nuclear Type 3 and Prostate Rhabdomyosarcoma.
+Among its related pathways are Arginine and proline metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
 An important paralog of this gene is CKMT1B.

 UniProtKB/Swiss-Prot Summary for CKMT1A Gene